edgeandnode/contracts-challenge/README.md

 - You will use contracts deployed in the Rinkeby Testnet.
 You will need Rinkeby ETH to send transactions.
 You can get some from https://faucet.rinkeby.io/
 - Additionally you will need Rinkeby GRT.
 Send us your Ethereum address and we will send you some.
+- You will find the interface to interact with the contracts in the `/abis` folder.

 ```
 > Curation contract